slobatch/homepage/_posts/2014-05-28-building-this-blog-part-i.markdown

 comments: true
 ---

-#Part I of III: A Wartorn Past#
+#Part I of III: A War-Torn Past#

 If you know me at all, you know that I'm not much for blogging.
 When I first started putting this site together, my girlfriend asked me, "What are _you_ going to blog about?"
 The fact of the matter is that I'm not sure.
 But just check [my bio](http://slobatch.github.bio) and you'll see that I wrote, "I always had way more fun building cool houses than actually playing with the Sims."
 This process has been similar in that way.

 I've never been good at keeping an up-to-date blog, but I was really drawn to the challenge of building one from scratch.
 I used to have a Blogger blog, and a Livejournal before that, but when I once tried putting together a Wordpress blog, I quickly became overwhelmed and failed miserably.
 Much later, while working with Radico, I was introduced to the concept of static site generators.
 They were using Pelican at the time, and I thought I'd give it a crack.
 Having just started working with git and Github at around the same time, I thought it would be perfect to host my personal page on Github Pages.
 I ran into a few issues, but they all culminated in the fact that, I simply couldn't quite figure out how Pelican worked.

-I think there were a handful of factors that contributed to my lack of succes:
+I think there were a handful of factors that contributed to my lack of success:

 1. Pelican's documentation was lacking.